-You’re not destined to have allergy symptoms this season.
-Here’s how to avoid them.
+You're not destined to have allergy symptoms this spring or fall allergy season.
+Here are some practical tips about how to prevent allergies.

 Limit your exposure

-One of the best ways to avoid allergy symptoms is to avoid the allergens that trigger them.
+One of the best tips for how to prevent allergies is to avoid the allergens that trigger them.
 If you’re allergic to pollen, stay indoors when counts are highest, which is often during the middle of the day.
 Keep your windows closed and your air conditioner on — it will filter out allergens before they can find their way into your home.
 A high-efficiency particulate air filter can clear even more of the offending substances from the air before they reach your nose.

 When you do have to go outdoors, choose your days wisely.
 The best time to venture out is after a good soaking rain that washes away pollen.
 Wear a filtering mask whenever you have to work outside, and avoid mowing or raking, activities that stir up pollen.
 After you or your children have spent time outdoors, wash everyone’s hair and clothes to remove any pollen that might have settled there.
 Also wipe off your shoes and clean pets’ fur.